BrooksLewis/conjuring/draft.md

 - Choose to extend surrealism to Geraldine's point of view, or have Geraldine be more sensible (leaning to the latter).

 read the next day and am probably going to start afresh.
 I wasn't thinking clearly.
 I don't normally write like this (transparancy).
 It's difficult.

+Update: None of that matters.

+# *Toss the above, I've had time to think.
+I'll write about myself.*

+The Coalition of Seven Spirits in the Human Suit does not know how to dance, but they tap their foot to the music all the same.
+A slight bobbing of the head will portray engagement with the evening.
+Perhaps a gentle sway of the shoulders.
+The Coalition of Seven Spirits keeps their hands in their pants pockets, turns an extra button over between their thumb and forefinger.
+There is not much time left until it would be appropriate to leave.
+They could probably sneak out unnoticed.